-- (i) SH15/Marsden Bay Drive; - (ii) SH15/Marsden Point Road; and - (iii) SH15/One Tree Point Road. - (b) Thereafter, undertake a traffic monitoring report either: - (i) Annually for the duration of these consents, if the telemetry traffic data collected continuously on SH15 by Waka Kotahi is available to the consent holder; or - (ii) Once every three years for the duration of these consents, if the consent holder is required to collect traffic data.
+- Thereafter, the consent holder must undertake a traffic monitoring report either: - (i) (a) Annually for the duration of these consents, or until the intersections in Condition 64 (Table 2) are upgraded, if the telemetry traffic data collected continuously on SH15 by Waka Kotahi is available to the consent holder; or - (ii) Once every three years for the duration of these consents, or until the intersections in Condition 64 (Table 2) are upgraded, if the consent holder is required to collect traffic data-

-Advice note: The different timing requirements in paragraph (b) recognise the time and cost required for the consent holder to undertake traffic surveys, in the event that the Waka Kotahi traffic data is not available for any reason.
+Advice note: The different timing requirements in paragraph (b) recognise the time and cost required for the consent holder to undertake traffic surveys, in the event that the (which is to be collected at the same location as the Waka Kotahi traffic data is not available for any reason.
+Telemetry site).